farhatnader/climatrends/README.md

 # ClimaTrends

-A chart made with D3js showing trands in climate from 2008 onwards.
+A chart made with D3js showing trends in climate from 2008 onwards.

 Link: http://farhatnader.bitbucket.org/climatrends/